Apartment Block In The Hague Collapses After Explosion - UrduPoint

 Apartment Block In The Hague Collapses After Explosion

-The Hague, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2024) A three-storey apartment block in The Hague partially collapsed Saturday after a fire and explosion, firefighters said, with first responders searching for people under the rubble.
+The Hague, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2024) Rescue workers with sniffer dogs were scrabbling through the wreckage of a three-storey apartment block in The Hague that collapsed after an explosion and inferno in the early hours of Saturday.

-Four people have already been pulled out of the debris and taken to hospital, as elite teams with sniffer dogs deployed to rescue others trapped by the disaster.
+The cause of the blast was not immediately clear but police appealed for information about a car seen speeding away from the scene shortly after the explosion.

-It was not known how many people were still missing nor what caused the explosion in the block of flats not far from the centre of the city.
+At least five homes were destroyed in the incident, authorities said, but it remained unclear how many were trapped under the rubble.

 Huge plumes of smoke were billowing from a large hole where the building stood, with an acrid smell in the air.